 Yes, but we’re subsidising the cost and selling them to you at 50% of the price we pay for them to help facilitate this process as much as we can.

 What can I put in the mailer bag?

 Put the empty BIB bags of Oat M*lk, and piercer in the Minor Figures mailer bag - max 9 of them - and drop the parcel at your local Royal Mail office, or through a post box if it’s thin enough.

 PLEASE make sure that no jubilee clip, no metal, no tube, and no cardboard go into the mailer bag because they won’t be processed and/or will lower the quality of the recycled product.

 So that the whole mailer bag weighs under 1,000g - which is the maximum weight limit for Royal Mail 2nd class pre-paid returns.

-You don’t need to clean them, but make sure to squeeze the last drops of Oat M*lk out before placing it in the mailer bag along with the tube and piercer.
+You don’t need to clean them, but make sure to squeeze the last drops of Oat M*lk out before placing it in the mailer bag along with the piercer.
 Any liquid remaining in the bag will increase its weight and limit the number of bags you’re able to return in one mailer bag.

 Additionally, the recycling process only allows for 50% moisture level (30g of liquid per Oat M*lk bag) before it goes through the pretreatment drying process and gets recycled - which isn’t much.